runag/knitmit/README.md

 # Use a short prompt to query the LLM, write the response to stdout, and exit (no commit)
 knitmit short > message.txt

-# Show commit message formatting instructions (useful for creating a custom config file)
+# Outputs default commit message rules — useful as a base for custom config files
-knitmit commit-instructions
+knitmit message-rules

 # Display the help message
 knitmit help